evelynlimanjaya/Scheduler/readme.md

 ## MySQL Connector driver version
 mysql-connector-java-8.0.22.jar

-## Pattern
+## ArchitecturalPattern
-DAO (Data Access Object) pattern was used to build this project.
+DAO(Data Access Object) and MVC(Model-View-Controller) pattern was used to build this project.

 ## How to use the application
 1. Launch application.